scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: settings

-      Configuration on which this spider is been ran.
+      Configuration for running this spider.
 This is a :class:`~scrapy.settings.Settings` instance, see the
       :ref:`topics-settings` topic for a detailed introduction on this subject.